Florida teen uses his stutter to spread message of diversity and acceptance

 “It’s important if someone can see him accept himself for who he is and what he’s gone through and be true to themselves.
 It’s a great lesson for anyone who wants to prejudge things that are different,” Emmons said.

-Leaving your parents speechless is one thing, but Sean’s speed had a lasting impact on his teachers and classmates.
+Leaving your parents speechless is one thing, but Sean’s speech had a lasting impact on his teachers and classmates.

 “This is a child with a severe stutter yet he doesn’t stop sharing and using his voice,” said Kim Vreeland, Sean’s English teacher who also helped guide him through the process of writing his senior speech.
 “As I watched him I was like come on buddy you got this, you can do this and it was beautiful.”